 In fact, despite having signed him as the reigning European Golden Boot winner, Cruyff often referred to Stoichkov as a midfielder.

-Total Football’s origins may have lay along the Danube, but following a first-class education from Rinus Michels, Cruyff had established it in the DNA in Barcelona where it remains until this day.
+Total Football’s origins may be along the Danube, but following a first-class education from Rinus Michels, Cruyff had established it in the DNA in Barcelona where it remains until this day.